Push/Pull Compensation

 Push/Pull Effect

-You have carefuly planned and digitized your design.
-But when you finally send your project to your machine to see the result, there might be a dissappointment.
-You notice gaps between the color blocks and everything seems to be distorted.
-This happens, because each stitch will distort the fabric.
-There will be some shrinking (pulling) and expansion (pushing) going on.
-The pulling will occur on the sides with needle penetrations, while the pushing will be on the opposite sites.
+Imagine that you have carefuly planned and digitized your design.
+When you finally stitch the file and see the result, you notice gaps between the color blocks.
+This is incredibly disappointing.
+All your hard work and everything seems to be distorted.
+This happens because each stitch will distort the fabric.
+There will be some shrinking (pulling) and expansion (pushing) of the fabric with every stitch.

 Push/Pull Compensation